caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/obsconf/index.rst.txt

   *list* *of str*, *optional*, *default = longest*

-  Field name of fluxscale calibrator field.
-Or set as 'all' for all the fcal fields, 'longest' to setlect the fcal field observed for the longest time, 'nearest' to select the fcal field closest   to the target.
+  The field name(s) of the fluxscale calibrator field(s).
+Or set 'all' to select all of the fcal fields, 'longest' to select the fcal field observed for the longest time, or 'nearest' to select the fcal field closest to the target.